yug54475/movie_rec_system/README.md

 Copy
 Edit
 streamlit run app.py
-Note: The similarity matrix file (similarity.pkl) has been excluded due to GitHub's 100 MB file size limit.
-You’ll need to re-run the notebook or script to generate it.
+⚠️ model/similarity.pkl is excluded from the repo due to GitHub's 100 MB file limit.
+You’ll need to re-run the notebook to regenerate it.

-Tech Stack
+🛠 Tech Stack
 Python

 Pandas, NumPy, Scikit-learn